-During the operation and maintenance phase of the Mona Offshore Wind Project our assessments found all effects to commercial fisheries to be 'minor adverse' or 'lower' and 'non-significant'.
+During the operation and maintenance phase of the Mona Offshore Wind Project, our assessments found a range of potential effects to commercial fisheries with the majority found to be 'minor adverse' or lower and 'not significant'.

-The project will continue to engage with stakeholders in the region related to commercial fisheries and explore how we can mitigate any potential impacts further.
+The project will continue to engage with stakeholders in the region related to commercial fisheries and explore how the Mona Offshore Wind Project can minimise any potential impacts further.